ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 model with the "raw input" data and so it should be able to generate text according to user prompting.
 For the first method we will take some existing pre-trained text generation models.
-These models we will be able to answer multile questions according to their training.
-Howerver, we will use the RAG technique, which we have described in @heading_rag, and we will try to both expand its knowledge with the "raw input" data and at the same to limit its knowledge only to these "raw input" data.
+These models we will be able to answer multiple questions according to their training.
+However, we will use the RAG technique, which we have described in @heading_rag, and we will try to both expand its knowledge with the "raw input" data and at the same to limit its knowledge only to these "raw input" data.